 Understanding The Meaning of Jonah's Story – And Yom Kippur

 But here is the problem with that.
-The book is not called ‘The Book of Nineveh;’ it’s called ‘The Book of Jonah.’
+The book is not called ‘The Book of Nineveh’; it’s called ‘The Book of Jonah.’
 And as a matter of fact, the people of Nineveh, if you really think about it, are just supporting actors in this book.
 The book isn’t really about them.
 They only get a few verses here and there.
 The book, as its title suggests, is the Book of Jonah.
-The book is about Jonah’s journey – his journey into the fish, his journey on the ship, his journey then to call out to them – what is Jonah’s journey about?
+The book is about Jonah’s journey – his journey on the ship, his journey into the fish, his journey then to call out to them – what is Jonah’s journey about?

-There is a certain kind of air, a certain kind of environment in which Teshuvah breathes and without understanding that environment, Yom Kippur makes no sense.
-The Book of Jonah is about understanding what that environment is that’s somewhat abstract.
-As we get into the nitty-gritty of the book, I think it is going to begin to make sense.
+There is a certain kind of air, a certain kind of environment, in which teshuvah breathes.
+And without understanding that environment, Yom Kippur makes no sense.
+The Book of Jonah is about understanding what that environment is.
+That’s somewhat abstract.
+As we get into the nitty gritty of the book, I think it is going to begin to make sense.
 But in order to do that, we have to open our eyes to some of the questions that make the book so difficult to understand.

 Did Jonah Think He Could Run Away from God?

-Question #1: Here you are, reading the beginning of the book; it just hits you, in the first two verses, vayehi devar-Hashem el-Yonah ben Amitai leimor, “And the word of God came to Jonah, the son of Amitai saying, "Kum lech el-nineveh ha’ir hagedolah ukra aleiha ki-altah ra'atam lefanai."
-Jonah gets his mission.
-“Go to Nineveh, this great city and call out against it because their evil has come up before me.”
+Question #1: Here you are, reading the beginning of the book; it just hits you, in the first two verses: vayehi devar-Hashem el-Yonah ben Amitai leimor, And the word of God came to Jonah, the son of Amitai saying, Kum lech el-nineveh ha’ir hagedolah ukra aleiha ki-altah ra'atam lefanai.
+Jonah gets his mission: Go to Nineveh, this great city and call out against it because their evil has come up before me.
 Verse 3, vayakam Yonah livroach tarshishah.
-“And Jonah gets up to run away to Tarshish, milifnei Hashem, from before God."
+And Jonah gets up to run away to Tarshish, milifnei Hashem, from before God.
 Jonah gets up, runs away to Tarshish, jumps on a boat and he’s off.
 He’s not going to Nineveh.

 Coupled with the issue of why he runs away, is why he thinks he can get away with running away.
-If you are a prophet of the one God, surely you have a sophisticated notion enough of the divine to understand that you are not going to get away with it.
+If you are a prophet of the one God, surely you have a sophisticated enough notion of the Divine to understand that you are not going to get away with it.
 And, in fact, God catches up with him.
-There is a storm, Jonah gets swallowed up by the fish – he can’t run away for God.
+There is a storm, Jonah gets swallowed by the fish – he can’t run away from God.
 And Jonah, a prophet of God, is in the position to know that better than anyone.
-How does he think he can get away with it and why would he want to get away with it?
-These are the burning questions in the first three verses of this book.
-But these questions are linked to another question; a question that emerges from the end of the book.
+How does he think he can get away with it, and why would he want to get away with it?
+These are the two burning questions in the first three verses of this book.
+But these two questions are linked to another question, a question that emerges from the end of the book.

 How Do We Explain the Messages in The Book Of Jonah?

 Listen to the end of the story.
 The city of Nineveh has repented; God has saved them.
-Jonah is upset by this and he tells God that he wants to die.
+Jonah is upset by this, and he tells God that he wants to die.
 As it happens, it’s very hot outside, so God causes this very large gourd to just come up overnight above Jonah.
 In the morning he’s got this gourd and it’s providing shade for him.
 Then, God causes a worm to come and the worm eats away the roots of the gourd and destroys it.
 At that point, Jonah wants to die again.
-And then God says to Jonah, atah chasta al-hakikyon asher lo amalta bo, “You had compassion on this gourd that you never worked for.
+And then God says to Jonah, atah chasta al-hakikyon asher lo amalta bo.
+You had compassion on this gourd that you never worked for.
 It was only here for one night and was gone the next night.
-Don’t you think I should have compassion for Nineveh?”
+Don’t you think I should have compassion for Nineveh?

 And that’s the end of the story.
 You’re Jonah.
 What would you say to that?
 Does that make sense to you?
-Are you willing to just give up and say, “Yes, you were right all along God.”
+Are you willing to just give up and say, “Yes, you were right all along, God.”
 What would you say if you could answer?
 I mean, I’ll tell you what I would say.
-“What do you even mean that I had compassion on the gourd?
+“What do You even mean that I had compassion on the gourd?
 I was hot; it was burning hot outside.
 You made this gourd.
-I was very happy because I had air conditioning.
-Now, you took away the gourd and now I don’t have air conditioning; so, of course, I am going to be upset.
-How is that supposed to help me understand why you’re supposed to spare Nineveh?”
+I was very happy because I had air conditioning now.
+You took away the gourd and now I don’t have air conditioning; so, of course, I am going to be upset.
+How is that supposed to help me understand why You’re supposed to spare Nineveh?”
 The whole analogy here does not seem that compelling.